PXinTao/XYW-Net/README.md

     https://github.com/MCG-NKU/plot-edge-pr-curves
 ****
 # Reference
-When building our codeWe referenced the repositories as follow:
+When building our code, we referenced the repositories as follow:

 [LMGCN](https://github.com/cimerainbow/LMGCN)